Industry Trends··8 min read

 The Problem Investors Are Backing

-Most physical product brands sell through intermediaries: Amazon, distributors, retail chains.
-When the product leaves the warehouse, the brand loses the customer.
-The retailer captures the relationship, the data, and — critically — the next purchase.
+Most physical product brands sell through intermediaries — Amazon, distributors, retail chains.
+When a product leaves the warehouse, the brand loses the customer.
+The retailer captures the relationship, the data, and the next purchase.
+The manufacturer is left with wholesale revenue and no direct channel.

-Post-purchase SaaS solves this by inserting a brand-owned touchpoint between the product and the customer: a QR code, a registration flow, a digital passport, a support portal.
-The moment a customer scans or registers, the brand reconnects.
-That reconnection is worth real money.
+Post-purchase SaaS solves this by embedding a brand-owned touchpoint inside the product: a QR code, a registration flow, a digital passport, or a support portal.
+The moment a customer scans or registers, the brand reconnects directly.

-Registered customers generate 73% higher lifetime value than unregistered ones (Bain & Company, "The Value of Keeping the Right Customers", 2023).
-They are four times more likely to buy direct.
-They respond to cross-sell campaigns.
-They leave reviews.
-They return products through brand-owned channels rather than chargebacks.
+Registered customers generate 73% higher lifetime value than unregistered ones (Bain & Company, 2023).
+They are four times more likely to buy direct from the brand, respond to cross-sell campaigns, leave verified reviews, and return products through brand channels rather than chargeback disputes.

 Why Now: Regulation Creates Mandatory Adoption

-The most powerful force accelerating post-purchase investment is not consumer behaviour or brand strategy.
-It is regulation.
+The most powerful accelerant for post-purchase investment is not consumer preference or brand strategy — it is regulation with teeth.

-The EU Digital Product Passport (DPP), established under the Ecodesign for Sustainable Products Regulation (EU Regulation 2024/1781), mandates that physical products carry a machine-readable data layer containing materials, sustainability credentials, repairability scores, and supply chain provenance.
-Enforcement begins in 2026 and expands to most product categories by 2030.
-Fines run up to 2% of global revenue.
+The EU Digital Product Passport (DPP), under the Ecodesign for Sustainable Products Regulation (EU 2024/1781), requires physical products to carry a machine-readable data layer covering materials, sustainability credentials, repairability scores, and supply chain provenance.
+Enforcement begins in 2026 and expands across most categories by 2030.
+Non-compliance carries fines of up to 2% of global annual revenue.

 This changes the investment calculus entirely.
-In most SaaS markets, adoption is optional — companies deploy when the ROI is clear enough.
-DPP creates mandatory adoption.
-Every regulated manufacturer must build or buy a compliant product data infrastructure.
-That is an addressable market with no opt-out clause.
+In most SaaS markets, adoption depends on ROI.
+DPP removes that discretion: every regulated manufacturer must build or buy compliant infrastructure.
+There is no opt-out.

 The Acquisition Angle

-Venture returns do not come from revenue alone.
-They come from exits.
-The post-purchase SaaS space has a healthy pool of strategic acquirers — and the recent M&A activity explains why cheque sizes keep growing.
+Venture returns come from exits, and post-purchase SaaS has a well-defined pool of strategic acquirers — which is precisely why cheque sizes keep climbing.

-Salesforce, ServiceNow, and Asurion are all active in this space, either through acquisitions or strategic investment.
-What they want is not feature parity.
-They want three things: customer data at scale, recurring revenue with low churn, and a compliance story that travels across geographies.
-Post-purchase SaaS platforms that can deliver all three command premium multiples.
+Salesforce, ServiceNow, and Asurion are active in this space through acquisitions and strategic investment.
+Their acquisition criteria are consistent: customer data at scale, recurring revenue with low churn, and a compliance narrative that travels across geographies.
+Platforms satisfying all three command premium exit multiples.

 Where the Mid-Market Opportunity Sits

-Most funded players in this space have converged on enterprise.
-Registria, one of the longest-standing post-purchase platforms, generates approximately $10M in revenue from around 112 enterprise clients — implying an average contract value above $100K.
-That is a deliberate positioning choice, and it creates a visible gap.
+Most funded post-purchase SaaS players have converged on enterprise.
+Registria generates approximately $10M in annual revenue from around 112 clients — an average contract value above $100K.
+That positioning is deliberate, and it leaves a visible gap.

-The UK manufacturing mid-market — companies with 50 to 500 employees turning over £5M to £50M — cannot justify six-figure ACV SaaS contracts for post-purchase infrastructure.
-But they face the same regulatory requirements as the enterprise segment.
-They sell through the same retail channels.
-They have the same first-party data problem.
+UK manufacturers with 50 to 500 employees and revenues of £5M to £50M cannot justify six-figure SaaS contracts for post-purchase infrastructure.
+Yet they face identical DPP compliance obligations to their enterprise counterparts, sell through the same retail intermediaries, and have the same first-party data blindspot.

-This gap is not lost on investors.
-YC batches from S23 through W25 produced six startups in connected product and post-purchase adjacent spaces — all of them niche-focused, all of them priced well below enterprise thresholds.
-The signal is consistent: the mid-market wants what the enterprise already has, and whoever builds it correctly will find a large, underpenetrated customer base.
+Investors have noticed.
+YC batches from S23 through W25 produced six startups in connected product and post-purchase adjacent spaces — all niche-focused, all priced well below enterprise thresholds.
+The pattern is consistent: the mid-market wants what enterprise already has, and the segment is structurally underserved.

 The Data Moat

-Every registered product, every support interaction, every scan of a DPP-linked QR code generates structured first-party data: who owns what product, where, since when, and what they have done with it.
-At scale, this data becomes a proprietary asset that cannot be replicated.
-It predicts warranty claims, supports spare parts revenue, informs product development, and enables targeted re-marketing without relying on third-party cookies or retailer data sharing.
+Every product registration, support ticket, and DPP-linked QR scan generates structured first-party data: who owns which product, where, since when, and what they have done with it.
+At scale, this becomes a proprietary installed-base map that predicts warranty claims, supports spare parts revenue, informs product development, and enables direct re-marketing without third-party cookies or retailer cooperation.

-The cost of disconnected products is not just lost registrations.
-It is lost visibility into your own installed base — a blindspot that compounds with every product generation.
+The cost of disconnected products is not just absent registrations.
+It is compounding blindness into your own customer base — a gap that widens with every product generation launched without activation infrastructure.

-This is why Loop acquired Wonderment rather than just building the feature.
-The acquisition bought customer data, integration points, and market position — all of which compound over time in ways that raw engineering cannot shortcut.
+This is why Loop acquired Wonderment rather than building the feature internally.
+The acquisition purchased customer data, integration density, and market position simultaneously — all three compound over time in ways that engineering alone cannot shortcut.

 What Gets Funded, and What Does Not

-Not every post-purchase startup will raise.
-The ones that do share a consistent profile.
+Not every post-purchase startup attracts capital.
+The ones that do share a consistent profile — understanding it matters for manufacturers evaluating which platforms will survive.

-They have a compliance angle — DPP, ESPR, or regional sustainability regulation — that creates a non-discretionary buying trigger.
-They serve a specific vertical rather than claiming to be a horizontal solution for everyone.
-They have a data strategy that goes beyond storage to actionable insight — AI overlays, predictive analytics, lifecycle triggers.
-And they have a realistic path to the mid-market, because that is where the volume of regulated manufacturers actually sits.
+Fundable companies have a compliance angle — DPP, ESPR, or regional sustainability regulation — creating a non-discretionary buying trigger.
+They serve a defined vertical rather than claiming horizontal applicability.
+They have a data strategy converting stored records into actionable insight: AI overlays, predictive lifecycle triggers, churn signals.
+And they have a credible path into the mid-market, where regulated manufacturers concentrate.

-Generic "post-purchase engagement" platforms without a regulatory hook are fighting for discretionary budget against dozens of other CX and loyalty tools.
-Platforms with a compliance backbone are selling to a budget that exists whether the CFO likes it or not.
+Generic post-purchase platforms without a regulatory hook compete for discretionary CX budget against loyalty tools, CRM add-ons, and email platforms.
+Platforms with a compliance backbone sell to a budget line that exists regardless of what the CFO thinks about marketing spend.

 FAQ